Basic instructions for a waldorf doll

 Place pins where you think the eyes and mouth should be and embroider them.

-Then sew up the arms and body on the sewing machine ( I can give you a pattern if you don't have one - just e-mail me).
+Then sew up the arms and body on the sewing machine.
 Turn right side out and stuff the hands and arms with fleece, firmly.

 Sew the arms onto the back of the chest piece.
 I forgot to say to leave a few inches free at the top of the arms.